-- Put affordability at the heart of the housing system. - Prioritise the increased supply of public, social and affordable homes. - Progress a State-backed affordable home purchase scheme to promote home ownership.
+- Put affordability at the heart of the housing system. - Prioritise the increased supply of public, social and affordable homes. - Progress a State-backed affordable home purchase scheme to promote home ownership. - Increase the social housing stock by more than 50,000, with an emphasis on new builds. - Tackle homelessness.

-- Increase the social housing stock by more than 50,000, with an emphasis on new builds. - Tackle homelessness. - Ensure local authorities are central to delivering housing. - Work with the private sector to ensure an appropriate mix and type of housing is provided nationally. - Improve the supply and affordability of rental accommodation and the security of tenure for renters.
+- Ensure local authorities are central to delivering housing. - Work with the private sector to ensure an appropriate mix and type of housing is provided nationally. - Improve the supply and affordability of rental accommodation and the security of tenure for renters.

-The Government is expected to expand on the Housing for All programme in 2021, setting out a further strategy that will shape the housing landscape over the coming years.
-The 'Housing for All' strategy will update and replace Rebuilding Ireland as the main national housing strategy to 2025 and beyond, with a national target of 50,000 new social homes and specific delivery targets set for individual local authorities...'Housing for All: A New Housing Plan for Ireland' was published in 2021.
+'Housing for All: A New Housing Plan for Ireland' was published in 2021.
 It represents the Government's housing plan to 2030, replacing Rebuilding Ireland.
 It reiterates a national target of building an average of 33,000 new homes every year from 2021 to 2030, including approximately 10,000 social homes and 6,000 affordable homes for purchase or rent.
 It provides a comprehensive strategy and action plan across all tenures and elements of the Irish housing system, guided by four main 'pathways' to improving the housing system: